How to turn down a recruiter

+How do you turn down a recruiter?
 If you’re lucky, you’ve had recruiters reach out to you via LinkedIn or email.
 If you are looking for a new position, the response is obvious: when can we talk more?

 But if you’re not currently looking for anything new, how do you respond to the recruiters message without burning bridges?
 Because let’s face it; these days, people are likely to change their jobs every 3-5 years.
 So maybe one day, you will need this recruiter.
 And then it is important that you haven’t burned that bridge.